Home / Barristers / Sam Green KC

 Acted for a chief constable defending claim by a young man with autism alleging unlawful arrest and false imprisonment.

-Crawford v Ministry of Justice (2013): Acting for Defendant in claim for damages by prisoner who claimed to have been assaulted by prison officers.
+Acting for Defendant in claim for damages by prisoner who claimed to have been assaulted by prison officers.

-Wright v Ministry of Justice (2011): Acting for Defendant in claim for damages for prisoner who claimed to have been assaulted by prison officers.
+Acting for Defendant in claim for damages for prisoner who claimed to have been assaulted by prison officers.

-Khan v Western Health and Social Services Trust [2010] NIQB 92: Acted for Northern Irish Surgeon claiming damages from the Trust employing him for breach of contract.
+Acted for Northern Irish Surgeon claiming damages from the Trust employing him for breach of contract.

 Sam is regularly instructed on behalf of claimants, defendants and interested parties in Judicial Review claims, often in cases determining the proper interpretation of provisions from the host of regulations governing the police service.

-Judicial Review Cases
+Notable Judicial Review cases

 R (Fisher) v Chief Constable of Northumbria Police [2017] EWHC 455 (Admin)